rgerkin/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 ### Make room and make options

 [Jurgen Appelo](http://www.noop.nl/2013/12/dont-make-goals-make-room-and-make-options.html) recommends not to set a target amount of books to read.
-Targets lead to sub-optimization.
+Targets lead to sub-optimisation.
 And how would you know what amount is 'just right'?
 Focus on removing waste (he cites watching TV and drinking in bars), and on making options (have a backlog and always bring reading material).